 5.1.2 Definitions

-Editor's note: This clause will provide the definitions of energy efficiency KPIs.

 The energy efficiency per each deployment scenario i with a load level of l is defined as:

 Where:

 EEscenario is calculated per deployment scenario: the sum of traffic load points over the Energy Consumption weighted by ai in consideration of the traffic load per each scenario.
 The traffic load measurement points with their corresponding weight for each traffic load point depend on the location of the system-wide EE control and measurement and network configurations.